Killing Our Way To Paradise

 I hear you, I hear you.
 Not you.
 But enough of us anyway that I don't really see any end to the killing anytime soon.

-Donald Trump just suggested that all that is needed to solve the violent problem of immigrants (a group of people who are not, collectively speaking, violent) is to have "one very violent day" to solve the problem of people who are a danger.
-And last week in my home town, Trump made sure to specify that immigrants are not human beings, but animals.
+Donald Trump just suggested that all that is needed to solve the violent problem of immigrants (a group of people who are not, collectively speaking, violent) is to have "one very violent day" to brutalize and kill the problem of unwanted human beings.
+And last week in my hometown, Trump made sure to specify that immigrants are not human beings, but animals.
 And of course his slippery shit of a running mate JD Vance said that even legal immigrants were illegal, and Trump has promised to revoke legal status and even citizenship status.
 The thought, again, is that all that's needed for paradise to arrive is killing on a scale that isn't being permitted, and that the answer is to kill anyone preventing the expansion of killing, and then redraw the boundaries of who needs to be killed until the concept of "violent" and "illegal" is expansive enough to get all the killing done that is needed to create a paradisial regime that will last for a thousand years.

 This is the sort of thing that's been tried many times before.
 German Nazis tried it, for example, against people who they insisted were not human beings, but animals.
 They killed nothing by violent criminals, simply by enforcing their ever-expanding definitions of what constituted "violent" and "criminal."
-It didn't create a paradise (spoilers on an 80 year old war).
+It didn't create a paradise (spoilers for an 80-year-old war).
 One violent day instead led to more violent days, one after another after another.
 This is what violent days always do.
 Killing has weight, I'd observe.
 If you give it to gravity, it will generate momentum that is impossible to control.

 Still, Trump, who has been directly mirroring German Nazis in his rhetoric and tactics, may very well win a national election by running on nothing but a promise of retributive bigoted mass killing, and I must conclude that this can only mean that, here in our morally underdeveloped nation, the idea of mass killing is very popular, mostly because it makes so many of us feel safe.
 This, despite the fact that killing will inevitably endanger us all, because that's what killing—which has weight and momentum once it gets going—always does.